-The department will continue to address organizational directives in FY11 and will define its key internal measures of performance, track that performance and make adjustments when necessary, and act as indicated by the data.
+The department will continue to address organizational directives in FY12 and will define its key internal measures of performance, track that performance and make adjustments when necessary, and act as indicated by the data.
+Key among this effort will be a review and refinement of its contracting process with an eye toward simplifying governing terms on internal and external regulatory requirements.